Sleep Apnea—Dunwoody, GA

 - Waking up choking or feeling out of breath

 - Frequent sore throats or headaches in the morning

 - Problems with memory & focus

 - Weight gain/losing weight

 - Lowered libido/sexual dysfunction

 How is Obstructive Sleep Apnea Treated?

-Dr. Rodgers can prescribe an alternative treatment using an oral appliance which sleep apnea patients wear during sleep.
-This custom-fabricated appliance will ensure proper jaw and tongue position and keep your airway open throughout the night.
+Dr. Rodgers can provide an alternative treatment using an oral appliance that a sleep apnea patient wears to bed.
+This custom-fabricated appliance will ensure proper jaw and tongue position and keep the airway open throughout the night.
 If you have sleep apnea, an oral appliance could restore the deep, uninterrupted REM sleep you may have been living without.

 Every sleep appliance provided by Dr. Rodgers is custom-made for each patient to provide a comfortable fit and effective treatment.
 Depending on a patient’s needs, he’ll recommend one of the following types:

 The Herbst is a lightweight, flexible, and durable appliance that consists of small, telescoping metal arms that slightly reposition a patient’s jaw.
 In addition to helping with snoring and sleep apnea, Herbst appliances can also prevent unconscious teeth grinding during sleep, called bruxism.
 This common condition can be a cause as well as a result of sleep apnea, which means treating it can protect a patient’s teeth and their rest.